linode/docs/docs/guides/development/frameworks/asp-net/build-aspnetcore-applications-on-debian-10-with-nginx/index.md

 ## Conclusion

 That's it.
 You now have a working ASP.NET Core web application.
 Remember to close any firewall ports that were opened for development.
-If you changed the application IP binding to bind to the public IP address for testing, change it back to the loopback address, rebuild the application, and restart the application service.
+If you changed the application IP binding to bind to the public IP address for testing, change it back to the loopback address.
+Then rebuild the application, and restart the application service.